ntlinh16/cloudal/templates/README.md

+In this example, we perform a simple experiment which follows a full experiment workflow on a cloud infrastructure (as illustrated in [An experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal)).

+This experiment is performed on Grid5000.
+First, we set up an experiment environment by provisioning and configuring steps: we provision 3 nodes on cluster `econome`, 1 node on cluster `paravance` in 2 hours, all nodes are install with _debian 10_; after all nodes are up, we install and deploy on all hosts the following software and services: sysstat, htop, Docker container, and download _cloudal_ from the github repository.
+Then, we perform a simple experiment workflow: write a message into a file on each nodes and then download that file to local result directory.

 # Prepare the system config file
-To perform the Grid5000 template, first, you need to describe all your requirements in the `exp_setting_template_g5k.yaml` file.
-To perform a full experiment workflow (as illustrated in [An experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal)).
-The system config file provides the following information:
+You can describe all your requirements for an experiment in the `exp_setting_template_g5k.yaml` file.
+This system config file provides the following information:

 * _Infrastructures_: includes the number of clusters, name and the number of nodes for each cluster you want to provision on Grid5k system; which OS you want to deploy on these reserved nodes; when and how long you want to provision nodes; etc.

 * _Experiment Parameters_: is a list of experiment parameters that represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.

-* _Experiment Environment Settings_: the settings related to this experiment, like the path to experiment configuration files; etc.
+* _Experiment Environment Settings_: the settings related to this experiment, like the path to experiment result files; etc.

 # Script your experiment

 ## The bare bones
-Let say we want to write a script to perform an experiment on Grid5000 with cloudal, we should begin as follow:
+Let say we want to write a script to perform an experiment on Grid5000 with _cloudal_, we should begin as follow:

 ```python
 import traceback